mikavir/casa-quest/README.md

 - **Change Password**

-    -Implementing a password change feature will enhance profile security by enabling users to update their passwords regularly.
+    - Implementing a password change feature will enhance profile security by enabling users to update their passwords regularly.
 Additionally, the passwords must meet stringent security requirements.

 ![screenshot](documentation/feature/feature-change-password.png)

 - **Registration Page**

-    - By having a registration page, users can create a secure account with us.
-This allows them to save their property searches within their own account, ensuring easy access and review at any time.
+    - A registration page enables users to securely create an account, providing them with a dedicated space to save their property searches.
+This ensures convenient access and allows for easy review whenever needed, enhancing the overall user experience.

 ![screenshot](documentation/feature/feature-registration.png)